kohler/hotcrp/devel/apidoc/submissions.md

 # get /paper

-> Retrieve submission(s)
+> Retrieve submission

-Use this endpoint to retrieve JSON-formatted information about submissions.

-Provide either the `p` parameter or the `q` parameter.
-The `p` parameter should be a submission ID; the server will return information about that single submission in the `paper` response field.
-Otherwise, the `q` parameter should be a search query (other search parameters `t`, `qt`, etc. are also accepted); the server will return information about all matching submissions in the `papers` response field, which is an array of paper objects.

-Error messages—for instance, about permission errors—are returned in the `message_list` component as usual.
+This endpoint retrieves JSON-formatted information about a submission.
+All visible information about submission fields, tags, and overall status are returned in as the response’s `paper` property.
+Error messages—for instance, about permission errors or nonexistent submissions—are returned in `message_list`.

-Paper object fields depend on the submission form.
-Every paper has an `object` member, a `pid`, and a `status`.
-Other fields are provided depending on whether they exist and whether the accessing user can see them.
+The returned `paper` property is a submission object.
+Submission objects are formatted based on the submission form.
+Every paper object has an `object` property set to `"paper"`, a `pid`, and a `status`.
+Other properties are provided based on which submission fields exist and whether the accessing user can see them.

+* param forceShow boolean: False to not override administrator conflict

 # post /paper

-> Create or modify submission(s)
+> Create or modify submission

-### Single submission

-A request with a `p` parameter (as a path parameter `/{p}/paper` or a query parameter) modifies the submission with that ID.
-The special ID `new` can be used to create a submission.
+This endpoint modifies a specified submission.
+The `p` parameter determines the submission ID.
+Setting `p=new` will create a new submission; the response will contain the chosen submission ID.

 Modifications are specified using a JSON object.
 There are three ways to provide that JSON, depending on the content-type of the request:

 1. As a request body with content-type `application/json`.
-2. As a file named `data.json` in an uploaded ZIP archive, with content-type `application/zip`.
+2. As a file named `data.json` in a ZIP archive.
+The request body has content-type `application/zip`.
-3. As a parameter named `json` (body type `application/x-www-form-urlencoded` or `multipart/form-data`).
+3. As a parameter named `json` in a normal `application/x-www-form-urlencoded` or `multipart/form-data` body.

-The JSON upload must be formatted as an object.
+However it is provided, the JSON must define an object interpretable as a submission (or a subset of a submission).
+The properties of this object define the modifications to be applied to the submission.

+The `p` parameter is optional; if unset, HotCRP uses the `pid` from the supplied JSON.
+If the `p` parameter and the JSON `pid` property are both present, then they must match.

+To test a modification, supply a `dry_run=1` parameter.
+This will test the uploaded JSON but make no changes to the database.

-ZIP and form uploads also support document upload.
-A document is referenced via `content_file` fields in the JSON.
+### ZIP and form uploads

-### Multiple submissions

-A request with no `p` parameter can create or modify any number of submissions.
-Upload types are the same as for single submissions, but the JSON upload is defined as an array of objects.
-These objects are processed in turn.

-Currently, multiple-submission upload is only allowed for administrators.

-### ZIP uploads

 A ZIP upload should contain a file named `data.json` (`PREFIX-data.json` is also acceptable).
-This file’s content is parsed as JSON and treated a submission object (or array of submission objects).
-Attachment fields in the JSON content can refer to other files in the ZIP.
-For instance, this shell session might upload a submission with content `paper.pdf`:
+This file’s content is parsed as JSON.
+Attachment fields in the JSON can refer to other files in the ZIP.
+For instance, this shell session uploads a new submission with content `paper.pdf`:

 ```
 $ cat data.json